Calculate Calories in Wine

 Considering that, generally, red wine has a higher alcohol content compared to white wine, we can say that it tends to have a higher calorie content.
 The same applies to sweet dessert wines, which have a higher alcohol content and a significant sugar residue, resulting in a higher calorie content compared to classic red or white wines.

-Without calculating the precise calories of the glass of wine we want to drink, we can still consider that, on average, a 150 ml glass of wine has the following values:
+Without calculating the precise calories of the glass of wine we want to drink, the following table provides a useful reference for average values per 150 ml glass:

 However, let's not be alarmed by these numbers!
 Enjoying one or, why not, a couple of glasses of wine with meals is not only a pleasure but also beneficial!
 As with anything, the key is not to overindulge...